gouravbarkle/Ship-Detection/README.md

 • label: Two classes valued as 1 for ‘ship’ and 0 for ‘not ship’.
 • scene id: The unique identifier of the PlanetScope visual scene the image chip was extracted from.
 • longitude_latitude: The longitude and latitude coordinates of the image centre point, with values separated by a single underscore.

+# Model Selection
+Since our problem falls under the domain of computer vision, the best choice we could have is to build a model using a Convolution Neural Network.
+The introduction of CNNs marks a pivotal moment in object detection history, as nearly all modern systems use CNNs in some form or other.
+We have chosen to build a ConvNet from scratch instead of picking a pre-trained model so that the learning from the project could be maximized while keeping the model simple to understand.